 The sales tax rate that is charged varies depending on the address of the business if the purchase is made in the store.
 When shipping in-state, the sales tax is based on the address of the purchaser.

-In addition to the statewide 6% sales tax, Allegheny and Philadelphia County levy additional taxes.
+In addition to the statewide 6% sales tax, Allegheny and Philadelphia Counties levy additional taxes.
 More details on Pennsylvania sales tax rates is available from the PA Department of Revenue.

 When are Pennsylvania sales tax returns due?

-The Department of Revenue will determine a filing frequency based on the expected volume of sales, which will be monthly, quarterly or annually.
+The Department of Revenue will determine a filing frequency based on the expected sales volume, which will be monthly, quarterly, or annually.
 Generally, a business collecting between $200 and $8,333 each month will file monthly.

 Sales tax on purchases for resale

-Wholesalers and distributors will require a sales tax number and complete a Pennsylvania Sales Tax Exemption Certificate to document the items being purchased are for resale.
+Wholesalers and distributors will require a sales tax number and complete a Pennsylvania Sales Tax Exemption Certificate (also referred to as a resale certificate) to document the items being purchased are for resale.

-If you have questions about sales and use tax, the Pennsylvania Department of Revenue has the Retailer’s Information Guide or they can be contacted by calling 717-787-3653.
+If you have questions about sales and use tax, the Pennsylvania Department of Revenue has the Retailer’s Information Guide, or call 717-787-3653.